Gymnema for Diabetes Natural Treatment

 Gymnema lower sugar level

-The hypoglycemic action of gymnema leaves is slow in nature; instead, the prescribed hypoglycemic drugs have the rapid effect.
+The hypoglycemic action of Gymnema leaves slow in nature; instead, the prescribed hypoglycemic drugs have the rapid effect.
 It raises insulin production by regeneration of the pancreas cells.
-It improves glucose uptake by the cells by increasing the activity of the glucose utilizing enzymes, and stops adrenaline from stimulating the liver to produce extra glucose, thereby controlling blood-sugar levels.
+It improves glucose uptake by the cells by increasing the activity of the glucose utilizing enzymes and stops adrenaline from stimulating the liver to produce extra glucose, thereby controlling blood-sugar levels.

 Therapeutic benefits of Gymnema Sylvestre are:

-- It reduces fat storage from carbohydrates and increases the amount burned for energy.
-This leads to a reduction in fat stores and increase in energy available.
+- Increased energy - It reduces fat storage from carbohydrates and increases the amount burned for energy.
+It leads to a reduction in fat stores and increases in energy available.

 General suggested dosage is 400 to 600 mg daily of an extract standardized to contain 24% gymnemic acid.
 Dose: 500mg/ml or 30 drops (tincture).
 Otherwise, you can take as an infusion of dried leaf of 6 to 10 grams per day.